 - Search engine optimization (SEO)

-When making a hire, consider the type of employee you need.
-You can hire full-time, part-time, seasonal, or temporary workers.
 With a full-time employee, you’ll need to provide benefits, training, performance management, and payroll and tax remittance, plus additional overhead.
+Part-time workers are typically not eligible for benefits, such as paid time off, healthcare benefits, and bonuses.
+Seasonal employees are generally temporary employees who work either full- or part-time during the busiest season of your company.
 The benefit is that you can direct the employee on their daily duties, tell them when to work, and precisely what to do.

-Partnering with an independent contractor is another option.
-You cannot direct their daily work, but you don’t have to shoulder the financial burden of the additional overhead and benefits costs.
+If you don’t need a permanent worker, hiring an independent contractor can enable you to get the services of social media experts without the hassle and overhead of recruiting an employee.
+Additionally, this option may give you access to individuals with broader skills.
+You cannot direct their daily work, but you don’t have to shoulder the financial burden of the additional overhead and benefit costs.
 Because you simply pay an independent contractor an agreed-upon rate, it has the potential to save your company money.

-Step 2: Write the Job Description
+Step 3: Write the Job Description

-Whether you’re searching for an employee or independent contractor, you must write a clear job description.
+Whether you’re searching for an employee or an independent contractor, you must write a clear job description.
 Make sure it answers these questions:

 - How much experience do you need your social media manager to have?